The Legend of Heroes: A Tear of Vermillion: Release

 A Korean conversion of the original PC-9801 version was released for the MS-DOS/IBM PC by Mantra and Samsung in 1997.

 Some confusion was caused by the North American release of the game.
 While the remake of The Legend of Heroes IV was the first to be released in North America, the PSP remake of its predecessor, The Legend of Heroes III, had been released several months before it in Japan.
-The Legend of Heroes III was eventually released in the North America in 2006, with its title changed to The Legend of Heroes II: Prophecy of the Moonlight Witch.
+The Legend of Heroes III was eventually released in North America in 2006, with its title changed to The Legend of Heroes II: Prophecy of the Moonlight Witch.

 Reception

 The PSP version received "mixed or average" reviews according to review aggregator Metacritic.